RichLlew182/Cast-25/README.md

 # CAST25

-A react website for CAST25: a Dynamic and versatile project delivery consultancy
+A react website for CAST25: Empowering teams to deliver with confidence